windup/windup-operator/README.md

 1. In order to delete the MTA application (web,executor,postgre,volumes, ...) but not the Operator
 `oc delete -f ../examples/windup.yaml`
 1. In order to totally delete everything except the namespace, execute `script.delete.all.sh`
+2. NOTE : Do not DELETE a namespace with intentions of creating it again.
+There are several issues on OCP on deleting a namespace and staying `frozen`

 ## Github pipeline